leitstand/leitstand-inventory/leitstand-inventory-model/doc/datamodel.md

 __Convention:__ _The `MODCOUNT` column stores the number of modifications.
 The column type is `INT4` (`INTEGER`)._

 The aggregate root entity contains the modification counter for the entire aggregate.
-The modification counter needs not be incremented if a concurrent modification of sub-resources is permitted.
+The modification counter must not to be incremented if a concurrent modification of sub-resources is permitted.

 #### Optimistic Locking in a Nutshell
 The basic idea of optimistic locking is to increment a modification counter with every record update.